-applicable reporting principles, the financial statements provide a true and fair view of the assets, liabilities, financial position, and profit or loss of the company, and the combined management of the business and the position of the company, together with a description of the principal opportunities and risks associated with the expected development of the company.
+applicable reporting principles, the financial statements provide a true and fair view of the assets, liabilities, financial position, and profit or loss of the company, and the combined management description of the principal opportunities and risks associated with the expected development of the company.

 Herzogenaurach, February 20, 2017

 Schaeffler Aktiengesellschaft The Board of Managing Directors

 Klaus Rosenfeld Chief Executive Officer Prof. DrIng.
 Peter Gutzmer

 Dr. Ulrich Hauck Oliver Jung

 Prof. Dr. Peter Pleus Corinna Schittenhelm

 Dr. Stefan Spindler Matthias Zink